gytdau/website/_lists/books.md

 - The Republic of Plato
 - Reasons and Persons
 - The Fabric of Reality
-- The Life of Samuel Johnson
 - A Moveable Feast
-- The Best of edw519
 - **Advice for a Young Investigator**
 - The Myth of the Machine
 - The Journalist and the Murderer